 Internships are a great way to explore careers and gain experience, whether you’re in high school, college, or graduate school.
 Opportunities exist for environmental science internships at Pacific Northwest National Laboratory and other Department of Energy national laboratories for students in engineering, material science, geology, hydrology, physics, chemistry, biology, computer science, data science, and more.

 Learn about work being done to address environmental challenges and how you could be part of that work through internship programs such as SULI, CCI, MSIPP, SRAP, and YWIS, during this webinar at 11:30 a.m.
 Wednesday, December 14, on ZoomGov, presented by the Center for Remediation of Complex Sites (RemPlex).
-The session will be recorded and posted online here and on the RemPlex Seminars webpage.
+The session was recorded and is posted online here and on the RemPlex Seminars webpage.

 For more information about internships at PNNL in all research areas, visit our STEM Education internship programs website.